-On the outside of the caravan, fill in any gaps with gap filler.
+On the outside of the caravan, fill in any gaps with a gap filler.
 Allow to dry according to the manufacturer's instructions.

 Examine the surface rust on the exterior and inside of your caravan.
-Also pay attention to the wheels.
+Also, pay attention to the wheels.
 Rust must be dealt with so that it does not eat away at your metalwork.